PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 | paramter value        | description of generator representation        |
 |-----------------------| ---------------------------------------------- |
-| singleton             | uses a single qubit with weight equal to the maximal power
+| single_qubit             | uses a single qubit with it's weight equal to the maximal power
 | integer_decomposition | binary decomposition of all integers in the range of maximal power.
 Ignores minimal power output

 In total, choosing generator and transmission lines encodings add the following entries to the configuration: